-Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Brudnick Center on Violence and Conflict; Kitty and Michael Dukakis Center for Urban and Regional Policy (CURP); Institute for Urban Health Research; Northeastern Environmental Justice Research Collaborative, the Institute on Race and Justice and the Women’s, Gender and Sexuality Studies Program.
+Our faculty and graduate students work together in a number of interdisciplinary research projects, programs, and centers, including the Social Science Environmental Health Research Institute; the Brudnick Center on Violence and Conflict; Kitty and Michael Dukakis Center for Urban and Regional Policy; the Institute for Urban Health Research; Northeastern Environmental Justice Research Collaborative, the Institute on Race and Justice and the Women’s, Gender and Sexuality Studies Program.
 Many of the faculty in the Sociology Department have additional interests and are affiliated with other departments on campus, including Environmental Studies; Law, Policy, and Society; Latino, Latin American and Caribbean Studies; African-American Studies; International Affairs, Jewish Studies; and Criminal Justice.
 Students who wish to work with faculty in other disciplines are encouraged to enlist the aid of the sociology graduate director or their advisers in contacting individual faculty members.

-The program admits a relatively small number of graduate students each year, which affords students the opportunity to forge close working relationships with the faculty.
-Most graduate students receive funding.
-Fully-funded students typically serve as Teaching Assistants (TA) during their first three years of study.
-TA awards carry a stipend, tuition-remission, and benefits such as health insurance.
-After three years (which typically represents the end of the student’s coursework), fully-funded students generally spend two additional years as teaching fellows.
+Ph.D. students receive funding that can take several forms.
+Most students serve as Teaching Assistants (TA) during their first three years of study.
+Some students are employed as Research Assistants (RA), working on externally-funded grants that have been won by faculty members.
+Both TA and RA awards carry a stipend, tuition-remission, and benefits such as health insurance.
+After Ph.D. students have completed their coursework, most spend two additional years as teaching fellows.
 Teaching Fellows serve as the instructor of record for two classes per year in exchange for a stipend and benefits such as health insurance.

-The central goal of our program is the creation of effective teachers, researchers, and writers.
-As such, we offer teacher-training with the aim of instilling a skill-set that prospective academic employers find desirable.
+To ensure that Ph.D. students become not only effective researchers and writers but also successful instructors, we offer teacher-training with the aim of instilling a skill-set that prospective academic employers find desirable.
 We also provide numerous funded research opportunities and other resources for our students with the centers or with individual faculty members.
-Many of our past and current graduate students are working with faculty around projects of special importance as part of their own dissertation.
 As a result, our students frequently present papers at professional conferences and publish articles during the course of their graduate studies.
-In addition, the Sociology Department and affiliated centers often host national and international conferences, furthering enhancing educational opportunities for our graduate students.
+In addition, the Sociology Department and affiliated centers often host national and international conferences, further enhancing educational opportunities for our graduate students.
 Finally, each year the department offers a set of workshops on academic writing, teaching, grant writing, media relations, and other “professional development” matters.